 The Ministry of Labor is in charge of establishing and implementing the fund utilization plan in accordance with the Regulations for Revenues, Expenditures, Safeguard and Utilization of the Labor Retirement Fund.
 The pension fund is invested in-house or under a mandate, based on a passive-aggressive investment strategy for long-term profitability.
 The Ministry of Labor establishes control and risk management mechanism based on the assessment of risk factors including market risk, credit risk and liquidity risk, in order to maintain adequate flexibility to achieve targeted return without over-exposure of risk.
 With regard to utilization of the pension fund, the minimum earnings in the annual distributions on the final financial statement shall not be less than the earnings attainable from the amounts accrued from two-year time deposits with the interest rates offered by local banks.
 Treasury funds can be used to cover the deficits after the approval of the competent authority.
 As the Company does not participate in the operation and management of the pension fund, no disclosure on the fair value of the plan assets categorized in different classes could be made in accordance with IAS 19.
-The Company expects to contribute NT\$26,692 thousand to its defined benefit plan during the 12 months beginning after 31 December 2022.
+The Company expects to contribute NT\$42,837 thousand to its defined benefit plan during the 12 months beginning after 31 December 2023.

-The defined benefit obligations were expected to mature in 1 year and 6 years as of 31 December 2022 and 2021, respectively.
+As at 31 December 2023 and 2022, the defined benefit obligations were expected to mature in 1 year.